-- Faculty development - Progress on the previous year's action plan(s) - 5.5.f.
-The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) - 5.5.g.
-The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the members of the teaching faculty and the fellows, and be submitted to the DIO. ^(Core) - 5.5.h.
+- Aggregate faculty evaluation and professional development - 5.5.f.
+The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
+(Core) - 5.5.g.
+The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the members of the teaching faculty, and be submitted to the DIO.
+(Core) - 5.5.h.
 The program must participate in a Self-Study and submit it to the DIO.
 (Core)